kugwzk/kugwzk.github.io/index.md

 ---

 Hi, my name is Zekun Wang (汪泽堃 in Chinese).
 I am a Researcher in Qwen @ Alibaba Group.
-I earned earned my PhD degree from SCIR @ Harbin Institute of Technology.
+I earned my PhD degree from SCIR @ Harbin Institute of Technology.

 My research interests have evolved to focus on developing:
 * **Model/Data-Efficiency & Acceleration**: Efficient architecture for XFMRs or **hybrid** ones; Pruning, distillation, quantization etc. to reduce model size and speedup inference; Efficient training LLMs/MLLMs with a small cost (time or data).